loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 As with any thesis involving the creation of a language, there are of course more things that can be added to said language.

-=== Allow using the system stack for stacks
+=== Compiler interface for creating stacks
-In the current implementation of #ln, all dynamically created stacks are heap-allocated using glibc's malloc.
+In the current implementation of #ln, all stacks created are heap-allocated using libc's malloc.
-This can potentially lead to unnecessary overhead, and can be a blockage for using the platform on more restricted platforms such as embedded devices.
+This can lead to unnecessary overhead, and can be a blockage for using the language on more restricted platforms such as embedded devices.
 To alleviate this, giving the developer the option to allocate dynamic stacks on the system stack would work (maybe as a compiler flag), and would remove the reliance on the libraries such as glibc.